Buy 3 Tires, Get 4th Tire Free Instantly

-Receive 20% off select tires with promo code ROLLOUT20 when scheduled for installation on PepBoys.com and installation is completed between 7/26/15 through 8/01/15.
-Not valid in combination with any other discounts or promotions.
+Buy 3 Tires, Get 4th Tire Free Instantly.
+Receive a discount equal to the price of a single tire? when four tires are added to the cart.
 Valid on select in stock tires only, those tires for which discount is available will be identified in search results, all other tires and special order tires are excluded from this offer.
 Requires purchase of road hazard warranty and tire installation package which includes valve stems or TPMS reseal kit and balancing.
 Valid when scheduled for installation on PepBoys.com and installation is completed between 11/1/15 through 11/30/15.

 Tires are designed with treads that provide your vehicle with traction.
 This traction keeps your car driving along the road - even in inclement weather.
 Without tread, the elements would literally lift your tires off the road.
 When you drive through snow or a puddle, the grooves in between the tread blocks of the tires become channels that divert the water or snow away from the tires, allowing the tires to maintain traction in these slick conditions.

 When the tread gets worn down, the water, snow, and other slippery substances don’t have anywhere to go except directly under your tires severely decreasing your vehicle’s traction.
 If your tires are nearly bald, traction will be eliminated completely.
 Decreased traction will negatively affect your control over the car, making the vehicle unsafe for you and your passengers.
 Tread depth will determine whether or not you require new tires.
 You can easily tell if your tires’ tread is too worn by using a penny or a quarter.